hiraash/hiraash.github.io/README.md

-# What the XaaS?
-A talk on the different classifications of cloud and how to choose the between different abstraction levels of services.

-## Reveal.js
+## Reveal.js Slides
-This was prepared on reveal.js.
-To run the presentaion use the following command.
+This project contains multiple revealjs presentations which can be viewed at https://hiraash.github.io To run locally use the following command.
 ```
 reveal -w
 ```